EXCLUSIVE-New Saudi mega-city will be listed publicly, crown prince says

 RIYADH, Oct 26 (Reuters) - The $500 billion mega-city planned by Saudi Arabia will be floated on financial markets alongside oil giant Saudi Aramco as part of the kingdom’s drive to diversify away from oil, the crown prince told Reuters in an interview late on Wednesday.

-Crown Prince Mohammed bin Salman also said Aramco’s initial public offering is on track for next year and the national oil giant could be valued at more than $2 trillion - a sum some investors have said appears unrealistically high.
+The 26,500-square km (10,230-square mile) business and industrial zone, named NEOM, will extend into Jordan and Egypt.
+It was unveiled on Tuesday at a three-day international investment conference.

-His surprise announcement about the listing of NEOM, a 26,500-square km (10,230-square mile) zone that will extend into Jordan and Egypt, is the latest and most extraordinary in a slate of privatisation programmes led by the floating of Aramco.
+The surprise announcement is the latest - and most extraordinary - in a slate of privatisation programmes led by the floating of oil giant Saudi Aramco.
+The sales are designed to boost the Saudi economy and create jobs for millions of young people.

-The futuristic high tech hub looks set to become a flagship of reforms championed by Prince Mohammed to create jobs, encourage entrepreneurs and permit new freedoms among Saudis steeped in religious puritanism and dependence on the state.

-“The first capitalist city in the world ... this is the unique thing that will be revolutionary,” said Prince Mohammed, heir to the throne of the largest Arab economy, an absolute monarchy.
+“The first capitalist city in the world ... this is the unique thing that will be revolutionary,” Crown Prince Mohammed bin Salman said.

 “Without a doubt, at the end of the day NEOM will be floated in the markets.
 The first zone floated in the public markets.
 It’s as if you float the city of New York.”